Why We Count

 We need to know the size and scope of homelessness throughout Los Angeles County.
 In order to make a difference in the lives of our homeless neighbors, we need to know who they are and where they reside.
 The Count is the first step to our goal of helping homeless persons find permanent housing.

 All volunteers will be fully trained and provided with equipment and materials.
 If you would like to know more, please visit the "Contact Us" page at https://www.theycountwillyou.org/contact and follow the link to our contact form and send our team a message.

 Yes!
 We encourage volunteers to count in the community they are most familiar with!
 Visit www.TheyCountWillYou.org/Volunteer to register and indicate your area preference.

-The time commitment is generally 3-5 hours for most volunteer roles on the day/night of the Count.
+Typically, volunteers are needed for 3-4 hours on the night/morning of the Count.
 However, if you would also like to volunteer before and after the Count, please let us know when you register.

 There are many volunteer roles available to help make the Homeless Count a success.

 Street Count volunteers serve as counters, drivers, and navigators.
 The roles are assigned when volunteers report to their deployment sites on the nights of the Count.
 After receiving training and materials, volunteers are deployed in groups of 2-4 to count specific blocks in an area.
 Each position is outside counting for up to four hours.
 To sign up for the Street Count, visit TheyCountWillYou.org/Volunteer.

 Office volunteers make phone calls to recruit volunteers, help with data entry, and provide support at LAHSA headquarters.
 You can serve as an office volunteer between December 17 and January 21.
 To sign up, please email Allura Graham at firstname.lastname@example.org.